ali-khodagholi/Irrigation-MATLAB/README.md

 # Irrigation-MATLAB
-Simulation Irrigation Process with MATLAB Language Programming (FAO 47)
+Simulation Irrigation Process within MATLAB Language Programming (FAO 47)

 In this project, the irrigation process was simulated according to FAO 47.